-Impairment allocation
+Impairment Allocation

-The goodwill impairment charge of \$4,408,579 arose in the Fluids Distribution USA CGU, the Fluids Blending & Packaging USA CGU and the Fluids Blending & Packaging Canada CGU following a significant decline in energy commodity prices.
-The substantial decline in crude oil and natural gas prices significantly impacted the short term demand on these CGU's products as current and potential future customers are reassessing their capital budgets and inventory levels.
+For the year ended December 31, 2015, the goodwill impairment charge of \$1,910,108 arose in the Fluids Blending & Packaging Canada CGU following declines in energy commodity prices.
+The substantial decline in crude oil and natural gas prices significantly impacted the short term demand on this CGU's products as current and potential future customers are reassessing their capital budgets and inventory levels.
 The negative differences between the estimated recoverable amounts of CGUs and their carrying values were greater than their goodwill values as of the test date.
-The unallocated balance of impairment expenses in the amount of \$4,159,342 was further fully applied against intangible assets as disclosed in Note 8.